eyepyramid/eyepyramid/README.md

 # What we know (technically) about EyePyramid

+**WARNING:** this is the most up to date version among the various posts that I've released.
+So, please try to refer to this.
+Despite being the most up to date one, it's not guaranteed to be 100% accurate: I publish modifications and updates as I analyze the technical info at my disposal, trying to do my best to keep up.

 This personal note, translation of its Italian version “[Cosa sappiamo su EyePyramid](https://medium.com/@phretor/cosa-sappiamo-su-eyepyramid-61b5b88c63b8#.fsgi8ch9g),” is meant to be a container of distilled technical information currently available on the EyePyramid case.
 It is mainly based on [the only official source](http://www.agi.it/pictures/pdf/agi/agi/2017/01/10/132733992-5cec4d88-49a1-4a00-8a01-dde65baa5a68.pdf), slightly enriched through some OSINT and personal searches.

 Please feel free to comment here, or send me feedback at via email to: federico at maggi dot cc.